Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class8/README.md

 Goal
 ----

-- In this class, we will learn about NCBI public database and how to download entire datasets peratianing to a research study using SRAtoolkit.
+- In this class, we will learn about NCBI public database and how to download entire datasets pertianing to a research study using SRAtoolkit.
 - We will then apply the QC skills that we learned in our previous class such as FastQC and MultiQC to assess the downloaded dataset.
+(Need to decide if we are going this route)
 - We will then do a quick genomic comparison of the downloaded dataset using Mashtree.

-### Add NCBI database stucture descriptions.
+### Databases hosted by NCBI
-### Difference between Bioproject, Biosample, SRA accession.

 ![SRA](anatomy_of_SRA_submission.png)

+The National Center for Biotechnology Information (NCBI) provides bioinformatics tools and hosts approximately 40 online literature and molecular biology databases.
+Some of the most used and popular databases are PubMed, Genbank, SRA etc. MOst of the NCBI databases are linked together through unique accession numbers and therfore provide a comprehensive resource for biomedical research.
+For this class, we will focusing on SRA - Sequence read archive database which is the largest publicly available repository of high throughput raw sequencing and alignment data.

+SRA can be searched independently, or SRA records associated with a specific BioProject or BioSample accessions are linked from their respective records.

+Each SRA record is given a unique accession number based on the source database (SRA, European Bioinformatics Institute (EBI), or DNA Data Bank of Japan (DDBJ)), and the type of record (Study, Sample, Experiment, Run):

+- Study (e.g., the SRA record associated with a specific BioProject): SRP#, ERP#, or DRP#
+- Sample (e.g.,the SRA record associated with a specific BioSample): SRS#, ERS#, or DRS#
+- Experiment (e.g., the SRA record for a specific experiment or run(s)): SRX#, ERX#, or DRX#
+- Run (e.g., the SRA record for a specific run): SRR#, ERR#, or DRR#

+A BioProject is a collection of biological data related to a large-scale research effort such as genome sequencing, epigenomic analyses, genome-wide association studies (GWAS) and variation analyses. it provides a single place to find links to the diverse data types generated for that research project.
+Whereas, The BioSample database contains descriptions of biological source materials used in experimental assays.

 Download datasets from NCBI using SRA toolkit
 ------------------------------------------------